The capacity of vaccines to either cause or exacerbate multiple sclerosis has been evaluated in several excellent studies.

 Additional well-controlled studies also found that influenza vaccine did not exacerbate symptoms of multiple sclerosis.
 Indeed, in a study of 180 patients with relapsing multiple sclerosis, infection with influenza virus was more likely than immunization with influenza vaccine to cause a worsening of symptoms.
 Because natural influenza virus is well adapted to growth in people, and because the influenza vaccine shot does not contain replicating virus, natural infection is more likely than vaccination to worsen symptoms of multiple sclerosis.
 Taken together, these findings suggest that influenza vaccine is more likely to prevent than cause exacerbations of multiple sclerosis.

+In 2017, a review of multiple published studies confirmed that people did not have an increased risk of developing multiple sclerosis after receipt of nine different vaccines.
 Therefore, vaccines do not appear to either cause or exacerbate symptoms of multiple sclerosis.

 Ascherio A, Zhang SM, Hernan MA, et al. Hepatitis B vaccination and the risk of multiple sclerosis.
 N Engl J Med.
 2001;344:327-332.